scope-lab-vu/Beta-VAE-OOD-Detector/data-generation/README.md

 ```
 # Data generation using scene specification files

 Once the scene specification json files are generated, they will be used by the simulator. sdl-data-generation.py script will read each scene specification file and uses it in the CARLA simulator.
-Then, the generated images and labels are stored in a folder.
-A sample csv file with images and labels is available [here](https://github.com/scope-lab-vu/Beta-VAE-OOD-Detector/blob/main/data-generation/labels.csv)

 ```
 DISPLAY= ./CarlaUE4.sh -opengl    ---to start CARLA server (Terminal1)

 ./data_generation.sh              ---to start data_generator client (Terminal2)
 ```
+Running the simulation generates images and labels are stored in a folder.
+A sample csv file with images and labels is available [here](https://github.com/scope-lab-vu/Beta-VAE-OOD-Detector/blob/main/data-generation/labels.csv)

+**label Description**
+label 0  - precipitation = 0%
+label 1  - precipitation <= 25%
+label 2  - precipitation > 25%
+label 3  - brightness = 0%
+label 4  - brightness <= 25%
+label 5  - brightness > 25%
+label 6  - road_segment = 0
+label 7  - road_segment = 1
+label 8  - road_segment = 2
+label 9  - road_segment = 6
+label 10  - road_segment = others